 Section 2.
-Auditors – The President shall annually appoint a Board of Auditors consisting of not less than two (2) members of the Association, whose duties it shall be to examine the accounting records of the Association.
+Auditors – The treasurer and a board member at large shall examine the accounting records of the Association.
 In lieu of the above, the President may secure the services of an outside independent auditing firm to examine the accounting records of the Association.
 Any auditor or auditors thus appointed or secured may examine or inspect such books or accounts at any time and report their findings at the first session of each annual meeting showing accounting records up to the opening of the annual meeting.

 Section 3.
 Notices – The Association shall publish notices at the discretion of the Board of Directors to contain information for the benefit of guidance of its members.

 Section 4.
 Suspension – The Board of Directors shall have the power to suspend or expel any member who shall willfully violate any provision of the By-Laws.